matn7/CS-Notes/src/main/java/mutithreading/README.md

     - Non atomic operations.
 - Non atomic operation on one shared resource:
     - Example - counter++ turns into multiple hardware instructions:
-        - Read count.
+        - Read count
-        - Calculate new value.
+        - Calculate new value
-        - Store new value to count.
+        - Store new value to count
-- Utilize operations which are guaranteed to be one hardware operation.
+- Utilize operations which guaranteed to be one hardware operation.
 - Single hardware operation is atomic by definition and thread safe.

-**Atomic Instruction**
+:star: **Atomic Instruction**

 - Read/Assignment on all primitive types (except for long and double).
 - Read/Assignment on all references.